ReflectionHLE/ReflectionHLE/README.md

 installation, right from the device itself.
 This may require you to allow the device to install packages from unknown sources, though.

-Supported versions/archives of resampling libraries: soxr-0.1.2.Source.tar.xz,
+Supported version/archive of a resampling library: speexdsp-SpeexDSP-1.2rc3.tar.gz.

-speexdsp-SpeexDSP-1.2rc3.tar.gz, libsamplerate-0.1.8.tar.gz.
+UNSUPPORTED versions (these may malfunction with certain architectures): soxr-0.1.2.Source.tar.xz, libsamplerate-0.1.8.tar.gz.

 ---------------------------------
 Original sources this is based on